ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 detection, collection, and consolidation of like incidents;

-* apply rate limiting, such as a maximum number of reports per minute that will be generated (and the remainder discarded)
+* apply rate limiting, such as a maximum number of reports per minute that will be generated (and the remainder discarded.)

 # Other Failure Reports {#other-reports}